 A process has been developed to allow administrative approval for NF LoC to continue for up to 150 days This process allows for transition coordination and planning for the individual who may no longer meet NFLoC.
-There have been four (4) requests to extend the NF LoC; all were approved.
+There have been five (5) individuals who have utilized this service/option.

 New Strategy 3.
 Conduct in-person regional meetings with SNFs and offer other webinars to train SNF staff on the USDOJ SA, annual NF LoC requirements, HCBS options and effective discharge planning to ensure TPMs can live in the most integrated setting.
-(Updated target completion date June 30, 2023 December 31, 2023)
+(Trainings completed December 31, 2023)

-Training will occur in the fall with OAA, LCA, MFP, LTSS and Maximus.
-Currently working with NCAPPS and HSRI to provide a "toolkit to SNF" outlining LOC screenings, LTSS OC and Transitions.
-Projected training is November 2023.
+Training occurred in September, October, and November (virtual) 2023 with Older Americans Act, Local Contact Agent, Money Follows the Person, LTSS and Maximus.
+Currently working with HSRI to provide a "toolkit to SNF" outlining NF LoC screenings, LTSS OC and Transitions.